-Meacham’s latest book, Destiny and Power: The American Odyssey of George Herbert Walker Bush, was a #1 New York Times bestseller and is available now in hardcover and paperback from Random House.
+His Destiny and Power: The American Odyssey of George Herbert Walker Bush, published in November 2015, was a #1 New York Times bestseller and is available now in hardcover and paperback from Random House.
 He is currently at work on a biography of James and Dolley Madison.

 Meacham’s book American Lion: Andrew Jackson in the White House, was a New York Times bestseller.
 Awarded the Pulitzer Prize for biography in 2009, the book was cited as an “unlikely portrait of a not always admirable democrat, but a pivotal president, written with an agile prose that brings the Jackson saga to life.”
 His other New York Times bestsellers include Thomas Jefferson: The Art of Power, Franklin and Winston: An Intimate Portrait of an Epic Friendship, exploring the relationship between the two great leaders who piloted the free world to victory in World War II, and American Gospel: God, the Founding Fathers, and the Making of a Nation.

-A member of the Council on Foreign Relations and of the Society of American Historians, Meacham is a distinguished visiting professor at Vanderbilt University and at The University of the South.
-He is contributing editor of Time and a contributing writer to The New York Times Book Review.
-Meacham is also a regular guest on “Morning Joe,” “Charlie Rose,” and other broadcasts.
+A member of the Council on Foreign Relations and of the Society of American Historians, Meacham is a distinguished visiting professor at Vanderbilt University.
+He is a contributing writer to The New York Times Book Review, a contributing editor of Time, and has written for The New York Times op-ed page, The Washington Post, Vanity Fair, and Garden & Gun.
+Meacham is also a regular guest on “Morning Joe” and other broadcasts.